-Of course almost all Health IT – related cloud services are based on infrastructure provided by one of the underlying vendors – Amazon, Rackspace, et al.
+Of course almost all Health IT – related cloud services are based on infrastructure provided by one of the underlying vendors – Amazon, Rackspace, Azure, et al.

 It is possible “…simply because a customer, a politician, or even a competitor claims there are issues with your — or your customers’ — activities” for the underlying vendor to shut down the service being provided – in the article, based on on allegations of DMCA transgression.

 But Health IT – particularly clinical services – may have a comparable achilles heel – the certifications such as FDA 510(k) and EU CE Mark.
 It isn’t impossible for a given software product to be classified differently by different companies.
 For example, I know of two vendors selling effectively the same product – one of which has it classified as CE Class I, the other, Class IIa.
 The difference in effort between the two is not insignificant and depends entirely on legal opinion.
 It is possible (I don’t think it has happened) that the latter vendor has used the difference in legal opinion to pressure potential customers to avoid the possible risk should litigation come knocking, but then, it is up to individual hospitals to consider that as a possible hazard.

 But for competing services in the cloud – a small word in the right ear that the cloud provider (at the level of Amzon, Microsoft or Rackspace) is hosting services that are incorrectly classified and may be open to legal action – would certainly generate a phone call to General Counsel.
 And action may well follow.